 - Start your Windows in Safe Mode again as mentioned earlier.

-- This utility tool will automatically start finding the problem with your Hard Drive and will try to fix if found any.
-You can also try to resolve this problem by unplugging and re-plugging your hard disk again.
-If it doesn’t find any issue with your hard drive, then proceed to the next method.
+- This utility tool will automatically start to identify problems with your hard drive and will attempt to fix any that are found.
+You can also try to resolve these issues by unplugging and then re-plugging your hard disk.
+If no issues are detected with your hard drive, proceed to the next method.

-- Alternatively, you can also download your Hard Drive manufacturer’s own disk healing tool in order to fix the problems.
+- Alternatively, you can download your hard drive manufacturer’s own disk healing tool to fix the problems.

 #3: Update All of the Physical Device Drivers: